 This option allows you to use a list of specific URLs to define the page set.

-Simply enter all the URLs you wish to apply the template to.
+Simply enter all the URLs you wish to apply the template to, and click “Review URLs”

 Option 2: Define Pattern

 This option allows you to define a URL segment pattern to define the page set.
-For example: /news/**
+For example, if all product pages contain /p/ with a variable at the end, you would enter the URL pattern: /p/**

 The first “/” tells the Schema App Highlighter to ignore everything that comes before the “/”.
-The asterisks tell the Highlighter to apply the rules to everything that follows “news/”.
+The asterisks tell the Highlighter to apply the rules to any variable that follows “/p/”.

-A red “x” indicates that pages are not valid
+A check mark indicates that pages are valid, and a red “x” indicates that pages are not valid:

 Option 3: Use Defined XPath

 Choose an element on the page that is common to all pages that share the same template.
-Using the blog page as an example, I would choose to use the blog authors name.
-That element only exists on the Schema App blog pages and is, therefore, a perfect choice.
+Using the product page as an example, I’m selecting the aggregate rating.
+The product template we created will only deploy to the pages containing that xpath.

-2. Once you know which element you’d like to use, you can right-click on it and choose “Inspect”.
+Once you know which element you’d like to use, you can right-click on it in the live page and choose “Inspect”.

-Objective: Validate that each property is being successfully mapped to the correct content on the page.
+Validate that each property is being successfully mapped to the correct content on the page.
 The Highlighter validates using the example URLs previously captured.
+It will show you both the “Original Highlight” from the page used to create the template, and the “Highlight content” for each example URL you used to define your page set.

 - The “Highlight content” is referring to the page you are validating

-- There is a highlight for each property from our list.
+- There is a highlight for each property from your list.

 - The “Highlight Content” is correct